 6. Make Sure Your Pup is Potty Trained.

 Potty training is one of the basics of dog ownership, but did you know it can also help reduce your allergies?
 In addition to dander, dogs release allergens through their urine.
 The particles stick around long after the pee has dried and easily spread throughout the air.
-For help potty training your stubborn pup, check out this post.
+For help potty training your stubborn pup, learn more here.

 7. Take Medications.